VINAYAK9669/Internship-Task/README.md

 - **React Hook Form**: Library for managing form state and validation.
 - **React Hot Toastify**: Toast notifications for displaying error or success messages.
 - **React Icons**: Icon library for adding icons to the UI.
+- **React DatePicker**: It offers features such as date selection, range selection, time selection, and customization options for appearance and behavior.

 ## Features